ehofesmann/edit_label_attributes/README.md

-Click on the first image to expand it in the sample modal, select one of the labels, then click the edit button.
+Click on the first image to expand it in the sample modal, select one of the labels, then click the `Edit label attributes` button.